 Exercise clothing retailer Lululemon has a cult following of its own, but its Vinyasa Scarf might be the only airport accessory I regularly spot in airport terminal waiting areas year-round.
 The super versatile, snap-button scarf can go from infinity scarf to poncho to blanket in seconds, and its soft, breathable Rulu fabric wicks sweat so you can confidently take it everywhere in every season.
 Plus, it can be worn so many ways you’ll never need another scarf—but might want it in a few colors.

-Another product with a cult following you probably recognize from the airport terminal, Osprey Packs are some of the most traveler-loved bags around.
-Osprey is known for its unique designs that cater to both men and women (there are also unisex options), and feature utilities like water bladders or trekking pole holders.
+Another product with a cult following you probably recognize from the airport terminal, Osprey packs are some of the most traveler-loved bags around.
+Osprey is known for its unique designs that cater to both men and women (there are also unisex options), and feature utilities like water bladders and trekking pole holders.
 There are nearly endless possibilities when it comes to investing in an Osprey pack—rolling duffel, wheeled carry-on, multi-day backpack, lightweight commuting bag, etc.—but the classics include hiking day packs like the Stratos 24 for men or the Hikelite 26 for women, and bigger backpacking options like the Volt 60 that are complete with a torso harness for heavier hauling.

 Foldable flats might sound gimmicky or cheap, but Tieks by Gavrieli are versatile ballet flats made from fine Italian leather that also happen to fold in half for packing … or when you need to stash a comfortable pair of shoes in your purse for those times your high heels get the best of you.